 Foundation for a Drug-Free World Participates in Tampa Bay Humanitarian Film Festival

-The Truth About Drugs Documentary screenings reveals harrowing facts about popular drugs from those who have abused them.

-CLEARWATER, FLORIDA, UNITED STATES, October 10, 2019 /EINPresswire.com/ -- September 28th, The Foundation for a Drug Free World (FDFW) Florida chapter participated in the Second Annual Tampa Bay Humanitarian Film Festival by airing several short films and a feature film dedicated to raising awareness of the harm drugs can cause.
+/EIN News/ -- CLEARWATER, Fla., Oct.
+10, 2019 (GLOBE NEWSWIRE) -- The Foundation for a Drug Free World (FDFW) Florida chapter participated in the Second Annual Tampa Bay Humanitarian Film Festival by airing several short films and a feature film dedicated to raising awareness of the harm drugs can cause.

-Included in the presentation was a moving story, Lauren: The Mental Effects of Drugs, by Daniel Shippey.
-This was an uncompromised depiction, with the backdrop of a haunting rock song about someone caught in the grips of narcotics addiction.
+Included in the presentation was a moving story Lauren: The Mental Effects of Drugs by Daniel Shippey.
+This was an uncompromised depiction, with the backdrop of a haunting rock song, of one caught in the grips of narcotics addiction.

-Letter to My Mother, by Branislav Janic, was a deeply personal tribute to mothers who also lost the battle with drugs but never lost the love of their children.
+Letter to My Mother, by Branislav Janic, was a deeply personal tribute to mothers that also lost the battle with drugs but never lost the love of their children.

-Long Road to Recovery was an uplifting tale of an athlete’s life that was once filled with potential, destroyed by drug use, then turned around through his own self-determination as well as help from caring friends and associates.
-That help was paid forward when the athlete provided aid to others headed down a similar path.
+Long Road to Recovery was an uplifting tale of an athlete’s life that once filled with potential, destroyed by drug use, then turned around through his own self-determination as well as help from caring friends and associates.
+That help was paid forward by providing aid to others headed down the same path.

 Jessie Posthumus’ cleverly animated White Lines was a nearly confessional look at his falling prey to addiction and the challenges experienced seeking recovery.